 \vs

 Let $\frak{S}$ be a triangulable generalized marked surface.
 To each ideal triangulation $\Delta$ of $\frak{S}$ is associated the seed $\Gamma_\Delta = (Q_\Delta, (X_v)_{v\in \mathcal{V}(Q_\Delta)})$, where $Q_\Delta$ is the 3-triangulation quiver for $\Delta$ defined in Def.\ref{def:3-triangulation_quiver}, whose signed adjacency matrix is denoted by $\varepsilon=\varepsilon_\Delta$.
-The set $\mathcal{V}(Q_\Delta)_{\rm fr}$ of frozen nodes is defined to be the subset of $\mathcal{V}(Q_\Delta)$ consisting of the nodes of $Q_\Delta$ lying in the boundary arcs of $\frak{S}$.
-A crucial aspect is of course the relationship between the seeds associated to different ideal triangulations.
-Suppose $\Delta \leadsto \Delta'$ is a flip at an arc.
+The set $\mathcal{V}(Q_\Delta)$ of all nodes of the quiver $Q_\Delta$ plays the role of $\mathcal{V}$, and the set $\mathcal{V}_{\rm fr}$ of frozen nodes is defined to be the subset of $\mathcal{V}(Q_\Delta)$ consisting of the nodes of $Q_\Delta$ lying in the boundary arcs of $\frak{S}$.
+A crucial aspect is the relationship between the seeds associated to different ideal triangulations.
+Suppose that $\Delta \leadsto \Delta'$ is a flip at an arc.
 It is known \cite{FG06} that the corresponding $3$-triangulation quivers $Q_\Delta$ and $Q_{\Delta'}$ are related by a sequence of four mutations; namely, starting from $Q_\Delta$, first mutate at the two nodes lying in the arc being flipped (in an arbitrary order), then mutate at the two nodes lying in the interiors of the two triangles having this flipped arc as a side (in an arbitrary order).
-If we denote the nodes of $Q_\Delta$ appearing in the two triangles having this flipped arc as a side as $v_1,v_2,\ldots,v_{12}$ as in Fig.\ref{fig:mutations_for_a_flip}, where some of these nodes may be identical nodes depending on the situation, then one can write
+If we denote the nodes of $Q_\Delta$ appearing in the two triangles having this flipped arc as a side by $v_1,v_2,\ldots,v_{12}$ as in Fig.\ref{fig:mutations_for_a_flip}, where some of these nodes may be identical nodes depending on the situation, then one can write

 as seen in Fig.\ref{fig:mutations_for_a_flip}.
-This mutation sequence also naturally yield an identification between $\mathcal{V}(Q_\Delta)$ and $\mathcal{V}(Q_{\Delta'})$.
+This mutation sequence also naturally yields an identification between $\mathcal{V}(Q_\Delta)$ and $\mathcal{V}(Q_{\Delta'})$.
 Now, not only the quivers, but also the variables should be related under this mutation sequence.
 That is to say, one could view the situation as starting from the seed $\Gamma_\Delta$, and defining a new seed $\Gamma_{\Delta'}$ by